the1lab/1lab/src/Cat/Diagram/Colimit/Base.lagda.md

 # Uniqueness

 [Much like limits], colimits are unique up to isomorphism.
+This all follows from general properties of kan extensions, combined with the fact that natural isomorphisms between functors $\top \to \cC$ correspond with isomorphisms in $\cC$.

 [Much like limits]: Cat.Diagram.Limit.Base.html#uniqueness